Russians destroy Kharytonenko Palace in Sumy Oblast

 Source: local media outlet Kordon.Media

-Details: The published footage shows the building burned and destroyed.
-The estate was located about 15 kilometres from the border with Russia.
+Details: Footage posted by the media outlet shows the building on fire.
+The estate is about 15 km away from the border with Russia.

-The palace was built in 1890 with funds from philanthropist and Sumy-based sugar industrialist Ivan Kharytonenko, and it also featured a large park.
-After the sugar magnate's death, the estate was bequeathed to his niece Mariia Leshchynska, which is why the landmark is also known as the Leshchynskyi estate.
+The palace, which stood in a large park, was built in 1890 and funded by Ivan Kharytonenko, a sugar magnate, philanthropist and well-known Sumy resident.
+After his death, the estate was bequeathed to his niece Mariia Leshchynska, which is why it is also known as the Leshchynskyi estate.

-In Soviet times, the building's authentic layout was destroyed, with its halls converted into student accommodation-style rooms and used as tourist facilities.
-Later, the estate began to deteriorate and required restoration.
+The building's original layout was destroyed in Soviet times, when its halls were converted into student accommodation-style rooms and used as tourist facilities.
+Later, the estate began to deteriorate and was in need of restoration.
 It is currently under the management of Sumy National Agrarian University.

-In 2018, Sumy architects worked on a restoration plan for the Kharytonenko Palace, with the aim of creating a cultural and educational arts centre after completion.
+In 2018, Sumy architects worked on a restoration plan for the Kharytonenko Palace with the aim of turning it into a cultural and educational arts centre.

-According to the Ministry of Culture, as of early April 2026, the Russians have destroyed or damaged 1,723 cultural heritage sites and 2,524 cultural infrastructure facilities in Ukraine.
+Ukraine's Ministry of Culture has reported that as of early April 2026, the Russians have destroyed or damaged 1,723 cultural heritage sites and 2,524 cultural infrastructure facilities in Ukraine.

 Support Ukrainska Pravda on Patreon!